uw-it-aca/uw-restclients-zoom/README.md

-# REST client for the Zoom
+# REST client for Zoom

 Installation: